aheart/hearth/README.md

 ### Features
 Examine health and load patterns via a number of metrics across a small cluster.

-For demo purposes all the charts are showing data for the same machine under different hostnames.
+For demo purposes all the charts on the screenshot below are showing data for the same machine under different hostnames.
 ![screenshot](./assets/screenshot.png)